 Everyone wants out.

-So Starbucks does.
-With its warm lights, beige food, soft spices, red cups, and scripted small talk, it gives us a moment of narrative order.
+So Starbucks does instead.
+With its pale lights, beige food, muted spices, red-ish cups, and scripted small talk, it gives us a moment of narrative order.
 It gives us a little story to step inside.

 A bit of structure.